 \textbf{Network and Choice Configuration} There is a finite set of agents $\mathcal{A}=\left\{ 1,2,\dots,A\right\}$, $A\geq 2$, and a finite set (menu) of alternatives $\mathcal{Y}=\left\{ 0,1,2,\dots,Y\right\}$, $Y\geq 1$, from which the agents might choose.
 Alternative $0$ is called the default alternative.
 We refer to $\mathbf{y}=\left( y_{a}\right)_{a\in \mathcal{A}}\in\mathcal{Y}^{A}$ as a choice configuration.\footnote{The model easily extends to settings where menus are agent-specific if, for every pair of agents, there is a one-to-one mapping between their choice sets.}

-The agents are connected through a network.
-We allow agents to interact with others in different ways.
-Specifically, the choices of peers can affect the set of alternatives the agent ends up considering, the preferences over the alternatives, or both.
-Thus, the network is described by two sets of edges between agents in $\mathcal{A}$, $\Gamma=(\Gamma_{C}, \Gamma_{R})$, where $\Gamma_{C}$ and $\Gamma_{R}$ are the sets of consideration and preference edges, respectively.
+Agents are connected through a fixed given network and interact with others in different ways.
+Specifically, the choices made by the peers of a given agent can affect the set of alternatives the agent ends up considering, her preferences over the alternatives, or both.
+Thus, the network comprises two sets of edges in $\mathcal{A}$, $\Gamma=(\Gamma_{C}, \Gamma_{R})$, where $\Gamma_{C}$ and $\Gamma_{R}$ are the sets of consideration and preference edges, respectively.
 Each edge identifies two connected agents and the direction of the connection.
 Hence, the reference group of Agent $a$ consists of reference groups for consideration, $\mathcal{NC}_a$, and for preferences, $\mathcal{NR}_a$.
-Formally, for each Agent $a\in \mathcal{A}$
+Formally, for each $a\in \mathcal{A}$